 With experience in cabinet making, James W. Rodgers purchased a cabinet shop.
 Rodgers soon expanded from cabinet making to furniture manufacturing.
 The company became the symbol of fine furniture.

-After Rodgers’ death his sons sold a partnership to John William Wade.
+After Rodgers’ death, his sons sold a partnership to John William Wade.
 The company was renamed Rodgers-Wade (RW) Furniture Company.

 1896